SMOE duties and responsibilities — co-teaching English in Seoul elementary and secondary schools

 Less common for SMOE.
 Advanced students preparing for university entrance exams.

 The standard maximum is 22 contact hours per week.
-If your school requests additional hours, overtime compensation must be provided.
-This is outlined in your EPIK contract.
-In practice, most schools stay within the 22-hour limit.
+If your school requests extra hours, overtime compensation must be provided per your contract.
+In practice, most SMOE schools stay within the 22-hour limit.

-During summer (late July-August) and winter (late December-January) breaks, you may be asked to run English camps, do desk-warming (being present at school without teaching), or take vacation days.
-The specific arrangement varies by school.
+During summer (late July-August) and winter (late December-January) breaks, you may be asked to run English camps, do 'desk-warming' (being present at school without teaching), or take your allocated vacation days.
+The exact arrangement varies by school.